-Waiting List for Reception places
+Waiting List for Reception Places

 After the initial allocation of places in April, parents whose children were not allocated a place may be put on a waiting list.
 The waiting list is kept in oversubscription criteria order.
 The child will remain on the waiting list until parents/carers request the child be removed from the list or until the end of August of the following year whichever is the sooner.
+Late applications to Reception will need to be made using the Local Authority 'In-Year Casual Application Form'.